Is Zoom HIPAA Compliant? FAQ for Facilities

 • Recordings from meetings that are stored insecurely

-How Do Facilities Maintain Compliance While Using Online Platforms?
+How to Maintain Compliance While Using Online Platforms

-While Zoom implements many system-based safeguards to protect the privacy and security of patients, HIPAA adherence is a shared responsibility.
-Providers must understand how to make Zoom HIPAA compliant through their own actions as well.
-Before using any online meeting platform, facilities can follow these practices to reduce the risk of privacy and security breaches:
+Beyond asking, Is Zoom HIPAA compliant? you may be wondering how to enhance patient privacy and security in a virtual environment.
+While Zoom implements many system-based safeguards to protect patients, HIPAA adherence is a shared responsibility.
+Providers must understand how to maintain Zoom HIPAA compliance through their own actions as well.
+Before using any online meeting platform, facilities can follow these practices to reduce the risk of privacy and security breaches.

 Is Your Facility HIPAA Compliant?